Taiwan Travel Act: Aftermath

-In September 2018, House Foreign Affairs Committee Chairman Ed Royce led a bipartisan delegation of US lawmakers to Taiwan, where he was awarded the Republic of China (Taiwan)'s Order of Brilliant Star with Special Grand Cordon from President Tsai Ing-wen for his "outstanding contributions to Taiwan's development".
-Royce had previously been awarded the Order of Brilliant Star with Grand Cordon in 2015.
+In September 2018, Royce led a bipartisan delegation of U.S. lawmakers to Taiwan.
+During the visit, President Tsai Ing-wen awarded him the Order of Brilliant Star with Special Grand Cordon, citing his contributions to Taiwan.

-Upon receiving his accolade from President Tsai on September 1, Royce said:“I am honored to receive the Order of Brilliant Star with Special Grand Cordon and view it as a symbol of the special bonds between the U.S. and Taiwan.
-I want to thank President Tsai for receiving me today, and for her commitment to making the partnership between our two peoples even stronger – a commitment I share.
-Taiwan is one of our most important friends in the Asia Pacific region, and our partnership is anchored in a shared commitment to democratic values.“As a free and democratic society, Taiwan is an example to its neighbors in the Asia Pacific.
-Its economy is diverse and growing, which means there is great potential for increased economic ties.
-The United States will remain steadfast in its commitments to Taiwan's security.
-The Taiwan Relations Act and the Six Assurances make it clear that a stable, free, and prosperous Taiwan is in America's national security interests.”In July 2019, Taiwanese President Tsai Ing-wen used this act to travel freely to New York City, New York and Denver, Colorado while in transit to countries in the Caribbean that still have official diplomatic relations with Taiwan.
-Before the act was passed, Taiwanese presidents usually could only meet local Texas government officials in Houston, Texas, where they could stopover on transit flights to the Caribbean and South America.
+At the ceremony on September 1, Royce said he viewed the award as reflecting close relations between the United States and Taiwan.
+He described Taiwan as an important U.S. partner in the Asia-Pacific region and referred to shared democratic values and expanding economic ties.
+Royce also reiterated U.S. commitments to Taiwan's security, citing the Taiwan Relations Act and the Six Assurances as central elements of U.S. policy.

+In July 2019, Taiwanese President Tsai Ing-wen used the law to travel freely to New York and Denver, Colorado while in transit to countries in the Caribbean that still have official diplomatic relations with Taiwan.
+Before the law was passed, Taiwanese presidents usually could only meet local Texas government officials in Houston, Texas, where they could stopover on transit flights to the Caribbean and South America.
 Tsai was the first Taiwanese president to visit UN ambassadors of Taiwan's diplomatic allies in New York since the passage of the Taiwan Relations Act in 1979.
 In New York, she also met with a U.S. congressional delegation headed by U.S. House Foreign Affairs Chairman Eliot Engel (D-NY) and Ranking Member Michael McCaul (R-TX).
 In Denver, she met with the governor of Colorado, some U.S. congress members and mayors from the local area and visited the National Center for Atmospheric Research and the National Renewable Energy Laboratory.